 Directed by J.A.
 Bayona, starring Felicity Jones, Sigourney Weaver, Liam Neeson and Lewis MacDougall.
-A Monster Calls hits theaters December 23.

-10. 'Live By Night'
+2. 'Live By Night'

 When not busy sulking as Bruce Wayne or murdering everyone in sight as Batman over at DC, Ben Affleck has been putting the finishing touches on his passion project, Live By Night, an adaptation of the period gangster-noir novel by Dennis Lehane.
 Clearly in the mould of movies like L.A.
 Confidential, this ambitious, visually-dazzling crime flick follows Joe Coughlin (Affleck), a police captain's son trying to keep hold of his humanity as he becomes one of Florida's most powerful mobsters.